junssekut/TicketSentry/README.md

-# SAT-Miner (TicketSentry)
+# TicketSentry

-**SAT-Miner** is a specialized CLI automation tool designed to aggregate specific links from Zoom meeting chats.
+TicketSentry is a specialized CLI automation tool designed to aggregate specific links from Zoom meeting chats.
 It leverages Selenium with Microsoft SSO authentication to seamlessly join meetings via the Web Client.

 ## 🚀 Features